-I am a postdoctoral research fellow in the Department of Biostatistics at the Harvard T.H.
-Chan School of Public Health, working with Dr. Francesca Dominici.
+I am an Assistant Professor in the Department of Biostatistics at the Harvard T.H.
+Chan School of Public Health.
 The aim of my current research is to develop statistical methods to estimate the causal effects of environmental exposures on health.
 In particular, my methodological work is motivated by the following three questions:

 (1) How can we estimate the health impacts of complex, nationwide environmental regulations that affect exposure to multiple pollutants/contaminants and are implemented gradually over long periods of time?